 Record Used For Why It Matters

-SPF (TXT)Sender validationPrevents spoofing
+SPF (TXT)Sender validationStops people from spoofing your domain

 Accuracy & Limitations